-They became the first string quartet to win the Wigmore Hall Medal in May, 2014.
+In 2014 the Takács became the first string quartet to be awarded the Wigmore Hall Medal.
 The Medal, inaugurated in 2007, recognizes major international artists who have a strong association with the Hall.
-Recipients so far include Andras Schiff, Thomas Quasthoff, Menachem Pressler and Dame Felicity Lott.
+Recipients so far include Andras Schiff, Thomas Quasthoff, Menahem Pressler and Dame Felicity Lott.
 In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.